edyp/testarena_automation/README.md

     pytest tests --browser='chrome'

 ### Important
-You need to have installed at least 1 out of 4 browser installed locally:
+You need to have at least 1 out of 3 browser installed locally:
 - Chrome
 - Firefox
-- Edge
-- Safari
+- Safari (alpha - not tested)

 ## Author